Business Apps

 Notion General productivity $10/user/month Yes (add-on) No

 Confluence by Atlassian dominates enterprise adoption and integrates deeply with Jira, making it the default for software development adjacent service teams.
-However, its learning curve is steep — onboarding typically takes 2 to 4 weeks for a team of 20.
-For leaner operations, that overhead is prohibitive.
-If your team already relies on productivity platforms, the article on AI tools saving small businesses time in 2026 covers complementary workflow automation worth stacking alongside any knowledge base.
+Its onboarding overhead is real, though: getting a team of 20 fully configured typically takes 2 to 4 weeks.
+For leaner operations, that cost is hard to justify.
+If your team already uses Atlassian products, the investment makes sense.
+If you are starting fresh, it may not.

 Does AI Search Change Which Knowledge Base App You Should Choose?